 $5.29 - same improved mechanics as Pfocus 🅰, but more of a barebones expirience using glass from the Nikon WC-E80

 While Pfocus 🅰 is meant to cater needs of ambitious users, the used wide-angle converters are not necessarily cheap or easy to get.
 The Nikon WC-E80 used in Pfocus 🅱 however is very cheap - if you already have a 3D printer, you can make it quite easily under $100.
 At some point I decided to sell the 3D printable files for Pfocus 🅰 and 🅱.
 This was not an easy decision, but I decided that for the work and time I put into these a little compensation is only fair.
 For what it's worth, I don't make a lot from this to begin with, but it financed a pretty decent Pizza for me already.

 Before I made versions 🅰 and 🅱, I made a unit that I called "the Pfocus 🅱".
-It was based on a Century Pro-Series 0.75x wide-angle, however when I gave it a spin after I housed it the resulting image quality was so bad, I deemed the endevour a total fail.
-It had crazy close focus and was really wide, but it was also comically large and heavy; but the last nail in the coffin was the edge performance, which was just so bad.
-If you are interested in this either way, Pooli still sells a housing for this adapter.
+It was based on a Century Pro-Series 0.75x wide-angle.
+However, when I gave it a spin after re-housing it the resulting image quality was so bad, I deemed the endevour a total fail.
+It had crazy close focus and was really wide, yet it was also comically large and heavy; the last nail in the coffin though was the edge performance, which was just so bad.
+If you are interested in this either way, Pooli sells a housing for this adapter.

 how does it work?